mintproject/MINT-WorkflowDomain/Topoflow Workflow Details/ReadMe.md

 ## Simple Configuration

+Only the d8_base component receives data from South Sudan, everything else is set to default

+### Configuration files

+[Link to configuration files here]

+### Executable workflow

+[Link to executable workflow]

+### Data pre-Processing

+#### DEM (Data elevation model) **only**

+So far, working on the small Gel-Aliab catchment, which is small enough to be processed on a local machine.
+The following files are already processed:

+* Flow directory (rtg file)
+* Slope (rtg file)
+* Area (rtg file)

+[Bakinam document the manual process]

+## More Advanced Configuration

-In the simplest configuration, the following components are provided with South Sudan data while the others are set to default:
+The following components are provided with South Sudan data while the others are set to default:
 * Infiltration
 * Channel (TBD)
 * Meteorology (Precip only)